Latexi940/NiiloBot/README.md

 >20.1.2021 Some changes in code and added more basic sound commands

 Added timestamps to console logs.
 Cleaner code.
 Lot more life advice and other sounds.
 Now bot can also be banned from voice channel and used with text only.

+>13.3.2021 Updated packages and formatted some code

+No new stuff